bifurcationkit/BifurcationKitDocs.jl/docs/src/capabilities.md

 - Detection of all codim 2 bifurcations of equilibria and computation of the normal forms of Bogdanov-Takens, Bautin and Cusp
 - Branching from Bogdanov-Takens / Zero-Hopf / Hopf-Hopf points to Fold / Hopf curve

-**Note that you can combine most of the solvers, like use Deflation for Periodic orbit computation or Fold of periodic orbits family.**
+**Note that you can combine most solvers, like use Deflation for Periodic orbit computation or Fold of periodic orbits family.**

 > Custom state means, we can use something else than `AbstractArray`, for example your own `struct`.